Finale Band THE CALIFORNIA COWBOYS are guaranteed to get you dancing with high energy country/rock, great vocals and great pickin’!

 R. W. Smith and the California Cowboys deliver a powerful sound, with the clear punch of tight three-part harmonies.
-With such rowdy, foot stompin' original songs as "We Ride' em We Rope' em" and "Double Shot of Hank", it's easy to see this band will always go over in a big way with the audience.
-As lead singer and song-writer, R.W. is the polished showman.
-He dances and jokes with the audience while delivering top billing entertainment.
-Together with drummer Hal Atkinson (CCM's Drummer of the year, 1994), guitar player Gary Potterton ( producer of "Grandma got run over by a Reindeer". bass player, Cary Atkinson and legendary Steel Guitarist, Bobby Black.
-These fine musicians form one of California's most successful country-western bands!
+From top crowd pleasers to rowdy, foot stompin' original songs as "We Ride' em We Rope' em" and "Double Shot of Hank", this band goes over in a big way with the audience.
+As lead singer and song-writer, R.W. is the polished showman, dancing and joking with the audience while delivering top entertainment.
+Together with drummer Hal Atkinson (CCM's Drummer of the year, 1994), guitar player Gary Potterton ( producer of "Grandma got run over by a Reindeer". bass player, Cary Atkinson and legendary Steel Guitarist, Bobby Black; these fine musicians form one of California's most successful country-western bands!

 New to FNM, singer-songwriter KEITH GREENINGER paints intricate portraits of the human condition with powerful melodic images, deep engaging guitar rhythms and husky, heart-wrenching vocals.

 A strong singer, song writer, and band in the style of Bruce Springsteen or Van Morrison with award winning song writing and a broad spectrum of material ranging get up and dance type anthems to deep soulful thought provoking and touching ballads, his masterfully crafted tunes and powerful presence have earned him the top songwriting awards at the prestigious Telluride Blue Grass Festival, The Kerrville Folk Festival and The Napa Valley Folk Festival.
 With nothing more than a guitar in hand and a song with a story to tell, Keith completely captivates his audiences!

 Site 15: Golden State Theater 6:30—7:00; 7:15– 7:45; 8:00– 8:45 pm